phamhuuan/react-native-select-dropdown/README.md

 ---

 ### buttonTextAfterSelection
-function recieves selected item and its index, this function should return a string that will be represented in button after item is selected
+function receives selected item and its index, this function should return a string that will be represented in button after item is selected

 | Type       | Required |
 | ---------- | -------- |